avrrodriguez/chess-your-opening/README.md

 ```

 ### Tests
+Uses RSPEC for testing the opening and study controllers as well as opening and user models.
+In order to create instances in testing database, factory bot in addition to faker gem were used to create random instances of studies, users, and openings for testing purposes.

-Run following code in order to test opening and studies actions
+Run following code in order to run all tests
 ```
 bundle exec rspec
 ```